jetcod/data-transport/README.md

 ## Overview

 **Data Transport** is a PHP package that provides a simple and efficient way to transport data within your application.
 With Data Transport, you can easily define and manage your data structures, ensuring that your application's data is well-organized and easy to work with.
-Get started today and streamline your data transport process with Data Transport!
+It supports read-only objects, validates attributes upon assignment, and allows integration of custom validators through a schema definition.

 Check out our [documentation](https://jetcod.github.io/data-transport) for more details.